-- G5 Provide nutrition screening to identify nutrition problem(s) by (or if self-administered, reviewed by) a nutritionist, nurse, physician, or advanced-practice practitioner at the initial appointment and updated at subsequent appointments as needed (unless a nutrition screening record was received prior to admission to HRMC).
-(Guidelines for Perinatal Care, 8th ed., pp. 185-190) - G6 Refer to a nutritionist for an assessment and care plan in response to significant nutrition problems identified at any time during pregnancy.
+- G5 Nutrition screening shall be performed or reviewed by a nurse, nutritionist, physician, or advanced practice practitioner at the first appointment and updated at subsequent appointments.
+Based on this overall nutrition screening, an appropriate nutrition care plan and/or referral to a Registered Dietitian (RD) or a Licensed Dietitian/Nutritionist (LDN) will be documented.
+The LDN should be licensed by the NC State Board of Dietetics - G6 Refer to a nutritionist for an assessment and care plan in response to significant nutrition problems identified at any time during pregnancy.